Skip to Content

 • assessment validation outcomes and actions are used to inform continuous improvement of assessment.

-Post-assessment validation will consist of:
+The post-assessment validation will consist of:

 • review of assessment tools to confirm they meet the Principles of Assessment – valid, reliable, flexible and fair